gofer-engine/gofer-engine.github.io/developing-interface-channels-in-oop.md

 - `host`: A `string` for the ip or hostname on which to listen
 - `port`: The `number` of the port to listen on.

 _**Note**: Currently only TCP listeners are supported.
-In a future release there will be additional methods to listen, read, and accept messages._
+In a future release, there will be additional methods to listen, read, and accept messages._

 ```typescript
 // example.ts